 What is a Vampire Attack?

-In simple terms, Vampire Attacks can be seen as a targeted incentive-based marketing goal to draw in more users.
-The project can then use the additional liquidity and trade volume from other active projects.
+Vampire Attacks can be seen as a targeted incentive-based marketing goal to draw in more users.
+The project that is targeted by a vampire attack can then use the additional liquidity and trade volume from other active projects.

-In order to carry out this technique, new, alluring programmes are made available in an effort to entice consumers away from current platforms and toward new ones.
+In order to carry out the vampire attack technique, new, alluring programmes are made available in an effort to entice consumers away from current platforms and towards the new ones.

 Suppose, a new DEX wants to attract customers from its existing competition.
-What can he offer them to attract customers who have already invested in its competition?
+What more can they offer the same customers who have already invested in their competition?
 Greater Incentives.

-To increase incentives, they can encourage current users to transfer their LP tokens from the existing competitor platforms to the new ones.
+To increase incentives, they can encourage current users to transfer their LP tokens from the existing competitor platforms to the new one.

 There are several ways to encourage behaviour, but the most popular one is to use the new platform's tokens to promote usage and liquidity.

-By employing this tactic, the new platform can improve the trade volume, liquidity, and use cases for its tokens.
+By employing this tactic, the new platform can improve their own trade volume, liquidity, and use cases for its tokens.

 A vampire attack uses a common protocol to get three essential things:

-SushiSwap, which provided better liquidity rates than UniSwap, the preeminent DEX platform, launched one of the most well-known vampire attack crypto.
+SushiSwap, which provided better liquidity rates than UniSwap, a DEX, launched one of the most well-known vampire attack in crypto.
 As a result, a lot of investors moved their liquidity from UniSwap to SushiSwap.

-On the basis of volume and liquidity, Uniswap is one of the biggest decentralised exchanges.
-SushiSwap (Fork of Uniswap), a more recent initiative, attempted to topple Uniswap by providing higher rewards for all the liquidity providers.
+Uniswap is one of the biggest decentralised exchanges.
+SushiSwap (a Fork of Uniswap), attempted to topple Uniswap by providing higher rewards for all the liquidity providers.

-SushiSwap, a nearly identical protocol that added "community-oriented" features including a governing token and stake rewards to the original Uniswap code within its own platform.
+SushiSwap, added "community-oriented" features including a governing token and staking rewards to the original Uniswap code within its own platform.

 SushiSwap attacked Uniswap in 2020 like a vampire in an effort to attract customers and money, stealing billions of dollars worth of money from its rival and changing the Decentralised Finance (DeFi) landscape in the process.